HotPizzaYT/esc-destiny/Esc_DESTINY.md

 The group finished their food and headed home.

 ~~

-(I just realized I accidentally pasted the intro and lost all of the text that came before this.)
+On the way home, Justin got a text from a number he didn't recognize that read as follows:
 `WE ARE ESC FATE.
 THAT FORTUNE THAT WAS TOLD IS REAL...
 ALL SIX OF YOU HAVE UNPRECEDENTED POWER THAT MUST BE ELIMINATED AT ALL COSTS.`

 "What the hell is ESC Destiny?!?!?!?" muttered Justin.